MicrosoftDocs/azure-devops-yaml-schema/content/steps-checkout.md

 ## Remarks

-The `bash` keyword is a shortcut for the [shell script task](/azure/devops/pipelines/tasks/utility/shell-script).
-The task runs a script in Bash on Windows, macOS, and Linux.

 > [!NOTE]
 > In addition to the cleaning option available using `checkout`, you can also configure cleaning in a workspace.
 For more information about workspaces, including clean options, see the [workspace](/azure/devops/pipelines/process/phases#workspace) topic in [Jobs](/azure/devops/pipelines/process/phases).

 ## Examples